Rohan17rp/Chess-game-using-C/README.md

 Name    : Rohan Pravin Patil

 INTRO:
-1. A basic implementation of 2-player chess engine
+1. A basic implementation of 2-player chess engine, along with 1 player option
 2. White player being the one on Upper side denoted by UppperCase letters in yellow color, Black would be in lower side as lowerCase letters in cyan color
 3. Use make command from terminal for compiling and ./project to run the code